Why writing is harder than STEM, revisited

 This does not come as a surprise at all to me that students cannot write well.
 It’s like saying that most people cannot fly a plane well.
 Those who can are called pilots, which is a profession, yet for some reason pundits have this notion that being a writer or good at writing is something that you just ‘pick up’ through cultural osmosis or is involuntary, like speech or breathing, but this is no more true than picking up the piano and expecting to play at a concert level.
 A few years of school does not suddenly make someone a competent writer, any more than a few years of music lessons make someone a professional musician.

 The final reason: unlike STEM, a much lower tolerance for mistakes as far as readers are concerned.
-As the aforementioned link discusses, for writing to succeed the entire piece has to be good.
+As my aforementioned article discusses, for short-form writing to succeed, the entire piece has to be good.
 There cannot be logical fallacies, weak spots, unfounded assumptions, etc. as those will be noticed and condemn the writing to failure.
-The typical consumer of short-form non-fiction is much less forgiving than other mediums of content, such as cinema, podcasts, or YouTube.
+The typical consumer of short-form non-fiction is much less forgiving than other mediums of content, such as film, podcasts, or YouTube.
+Superhero movies, for example, are constantly criticized for being derivative, yet are consistently successful.

-People will watch in rapt attention as a podcaster interviews a guest who pauses and repeats himself for 2 hours, but will hit the back button without hesitation, sometimes proclaiming if comments permit “I stopped reading here” just to make it abundantly clear that his time was wasted as he goes back to his 2-hour podcast.
-A math paper that presents novel results will not be doomed by poor exposition, unlike writing, where it has to be 100-percent dialed in from start to end.
+People will listen (or watch on YouTube) in rapt attention as a podcaster interviews a guest who rambles and repeats himself for 2 hours, but when it comes to reading will hit the back button without hesitation, sometimes proclaiming if comments permit “I stopped reading here” just to make it abundantly clear that his time was wasted as he goes back to his 2-hour podcast.
+A math paper that presents novel results will not be doomed by poor exposition, unlike writing, where it has to be one-hundred percent dialed in from start to finish.
 Not only does the writing have to logically make sense, but unlike in math, aesthetics like ‘turn of phrase’ matter too.